jessfraz/blog/content/post/transactional-memory-and-tech-hype-waves.md

 ## Side-Channel Attacks

-So we know the outcome of any operation in a trasaction is speculative.
+So we know the outcome of any operation in a transaction is speculative.
 Hmmm speculative you say...
 I am reminded of spectre and meltdown.
 The solution in the kernel for defending against spectre and meltdown was Kernel Page Table Isolation (KPTI).
 Instead let's focus on what you can break with Spectre and meltdown which is Kernel Address Space Layout Randomization (KASLR).
 KASLR randomizes the address layout per each boot.
 This raises the bar for an exploit  forcing an attacker to guess where the code and data are located in the address space.
-The probability of an attack then becomes the probability of an information leak multiplied by the probibility of a memory curruption vulnerability.
+The probability of an attack then becomes the probability of an information leak multiplied by the probability of a memory corruption vulnerability.

 However, this can be exploited without an information leak but instead using a translation lookaside buffer (TLB)  and a timing attack.
 A TLB